The COVID-19 situation in Croatia and what this means for you:

 Consumer advocate CHOICE has also issued advice to consumers, confirming that agents are within their rights to charge service fees for cancelled bookings.
 This means that we can charge a fee for the time it has taken us to book and re-book or cancel bookings.
 This fee is included in the non-refundable deposit.
 We need to be paid for our time and to cover the expenses we have incurred in making these arrangements on your behalf.
 Those expenses not only include staff wages, but the general business expenses as well.

 We ask that you be patient as cancelling right now could still incur high penalties as the vendors are not allowing refunds, only travel credit.

 Please remember that the small Croatian cruise ships only hold a maximum of 40 passengers per ship, and are nothing like the large international cruise liners.
 Croatian cruises are domestic cruises (within Croatia) only and these ships do not leave Croatian waters at all.
 Extra safety and cleaning measures will be undertaken on the cruise ships, such as served breakfasts instead of buffets, hand-washing stations, increased cleaning of public areas and so on.
 We can send you details for your particular ship with your final travel documents.

 Here is the Australian Government’s current advice for travel to Croatia.

-With the fast pace of the changes around the world, we have no way to know right now what will be happening in a month or two.
+With the fast pace of the changes around the world, we have no way to know right now what will be happening in a month or two, or next year.